-Lisa Keith has been our Vice President and General Counsel since November 1, 2019.
-Ms. Keith joined our Company as Vice President, Associate General Counsel in May 2017 and served as Vice President, Deputy General Counsel from February 2019 to October 2019.
-Prior to joining us, Ms. Keith practiced intellectual property law and litigation with the New York City law firms of Davis Wright Tremaine LLP from 2012 to 2017, and Gibson, Dunn & Crutcher LLP from 2009 to 2012.
-Ms. Keith received her J.D degree from New York University School of Law and her B.A. degree from Brandeis University.
+Lisa Keith has been our General Counsel since November 2019.
+Mrs. Keith joined Steve Madden's Legal Department in May 2017 and previously served as Vice President and Deputy General Counsel.
+Prior to joining the Company, Mrs. Keith was a senior associate at Davis Wright Tremaine LLP, where she represented clients in the fashion, technology and luxury goods industries.
+Mrs. Keith began her legal career at Gibson, Dunn & Crutcher LLP, where she practiced in the litigation department.
+She earned her J.D. from New York University School of Law and her B.A., summa cum laude, from Brandeis University, where she was Phi Beta Kappa.